Synonym(s)

 Differential diagnosisThis section has been translated automatically.

-- Hepatomegaly of other genesis: metastatic liver, hepatocellular carcinoma
+Hepatomegaly of other origin: metastatic liver, hepatocellular carcinoma

 General therapyThis section has been translated automatically.

-Nutritional measures: These consist in omitting substances toxic to the liver (alcohol, medication), compensating for vitamin deficiency (e.g. vitamin B1 in alcoholism) and providing sufficient energy.
-Malnourished patients have both an increased mortality in the spontaneous course of the disease and an increased rate of complications.
+Nutritional therapy measures: These consist of omitting liver-toxic substances (alcohol, medication), compensating for a vitamin deficiency (e.g. vitamin B1 in alcoholism) and providing sufficient energy.
+Malnourished patients have an increased mortality rate in the spontaneous course of the disease as well as an increased complication rate.

 - Protein intake: A daily protein intake of 1.2-1.5 g protein per kg bw is recommended.
 Protein restriction only in patients with refractory chronic hepatic encephalopathy.
-If necessary, substitution of leucine, isoleucine and valine.
+Substitution of leucine, isoleucine and valine if necessary.

-- Vitamin substitution: enteral absorption of vitamin K in cholestasis reduced.
-In this respect, vitamin K substitution is necessary in cases of increased risk of bleeding and low quick values (in increased dose: 10 mg every 10 weeks p.o.).
-In alcoholics (vitamin B1 deficiency in 50% of patients) additional substitution of folic acid and vitamin B1.
+- Vitamin supplementation: Enteral absorption of vitamin K reduced in cholestasis.
+In this respect, vitamin K substitution is necessary if there is an increased risk of bleeding and low Quick values (in an increased dose: 10 mg every 10 weeks p.o.).
+In alcoholics (vitamin B1 deficiency in 50 % of patients) additional substitution of folic acid and vitamin B1.

 Other measures: